ohbm/hackathon2022/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ## Project submission

 ## Submission checklist
-*Once the issue is submitted, please check items in this list as you add under 'Additional project info'*
+*Once the issue is submitted, please check items in this list

-Please include the following above (all required):
+Please be sure to include:
--   [ ] Link to your project: could be a code repository, a shared document, etc. See [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#link-to-project)
+-   [ ] Link to your project: could be a code repository, a shared document, etc.
--   [ ] Include your [Mattermost handle](https://mattermost.brainhack.org/) (i.e. your username).
-If you do not have an account, please [sign up here](https://mattermost.brainhack.org/signup_email).
+-   [ ] List of the leaders with Mattermost handle.
--   [ ] Goals for the OHBM Brainhack: describe what you want to achieve during this brainhack.
-See [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#goals).
+-   [ ] Goals for the OHBM Brainhack.
--   [ ] Flesh out at least 2 "good first issues": those are tasks that do not require any prior knowledge about your project, could be defined as issues in a GitHub repository, or in a shared document, cf [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#onboarding-2-good-first-issues).
+-   [ ] Chat channel.
 -   [ ] Skills: list skills that would be particularly suitable for your project.
-We ask you to include at least one non-coding skill, cf. [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#onboarding-skills).
--   [ ] Chat channel: A link to a chat channel that will be used during the OHBM Brainhack.
-This can be an existing channel or a new one.
-We recommend using the [Brainhack space on mattermost](https://mattermost.brainhack.org/), cf. [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#chat).
--   [ ] Provide an image of your project for the OHBM brainhack website

-You can also include information about (all optional):
--   [ ] Someone co-leading the project in the timeslot you have not selected to provide additional visibility.
--   [ ] Number of participants, cf. [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#participant-capacity)
--   [ ] Twitter-size summary of your project pitch, cf. [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#twitter-size-summary-of-your-project-pitch)
--   [ ] Set up a kanban board on your repository to better divide the work and keep track of things, cf [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#set-up-a-kanban-board)
--   [ ] Project snippet for the OHBM Brainhack website, cf. [here](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#project-snippet-for-the-ohbm-brainhack-website)

-We would like to think about how you will credit and onboard new members to your project.
+Please think about how you will credit and onboard new members to your project.
 We recommend reading references from [this section](https://github.com/ohbm/hackathon2022/blob/master/.github/ISSUE_TEMPLATE/handbooks/projects.md#credit-and-onboarding).
-If you'd like to share your thoughts with future project participants, you can include information about (recommended):
--   [ ] Specify how will you acknowledge contributions (e.g. listing members on a contributing page).
--   [ ] Provide links to onboarding documents if you have some.

-QMENTA has agreed to sponsor the event and provide computational resources through their platform.
--   [ ] Get in touch with QMENTA through their [Brain Innovation Hub Slack space](https://brain-innovation-hub.slack.com), if you think your project would benefit from their support.